bautistaj/goal-tracker/README.md

 # goal-tracker
-Goal-tracker application developed with NestJs Microservices using RabbitMQ, Hexagonal architecture, and Postgres
+Goal-tracker application developed with NestJs Microservices using RabbitMQ, Hexagonal architecture, and Postgres.